 Do you want to boost your automobile sales?
-Well then,
+Well then, you might want to consider investing in telemarketing alongside telecalling

 Back in 2019, the Indian automotive industry was struggling because of economical, customer-led, and political factors.
 But now, with the present pandemic, the nationwide lockdowns, job cuts, and the decline in vehicle demand, the situation has worsened.
 The impact of the perpetuated shutdown is being felt across segments that include OEM’s, vendor operations, and retail business.
 According to The Federation of Automobile Dealers Association (FADA) the spread of coronavirus led to a 70% drop in sales in the recent days.
 (Reuters)